SecureTagForApproachRecognition/star-sdk-backend/README.md

 cargo install rusty-swagger
 ```

+Furthermore we need a tex-distribution.
+Since we use the `Lato` font, we also need the possibility to generate the fonts for latex.
+Check your distribution for help.

 Then you can use the makefile to build the documentation.
+The makefile will first build the backend, then generate the tex file and in the end launch a tex-distribution to compile the tex file to a pdf.

 ```bash
 cd documentation && make